ctag/cpe495/reports/report11.md

 -->

 * Christopher Bero:
-    * Build second prototype keyboard.
+    * Finalize second prototype keyboard made of laser cut acrylic.
+Begin gathering footage for the Team Video.
 * Michael Baldwin:
-    * Continue work on predictive text application.
+    * Begin construction of the website for the course.
+Continue work on predictive text application.
 * John Gould:
-    * Mediate testing and integration for hardware and software testing.
+    * Work on the Honors report.
+Mediate testing and integration for hardware and software testing.
 * Bryant Johnson:
-    * Contact TASC to schedule a design review meeting.
+    * Update team bulletin board.
+Begin on construction of Team Poster.
+Contact TASC to schedule a design review meeting.